 - Some change to the way the microSD adapter is relocated to the Memory Stick Pro’s slot.
 Whatever the final version looks like, it will be easier to solder than Version 3.

 - Constantly measure power consumption of the system.
-This would open up many software capabilities.

 - Extra inputs so more buttons can be added.